htcondor/htcondor/docs/apis/chirp.rst

 Common uses for chirp include appending to the job event log to log on the AP the completion percentage of the job.
 Or, say, a job has three different
-phases: preparation, activity and cleanup.
+phases: preparation, activity, and cleanup.
 With chirp, the job can ask HTCondor to append an event to the job event log informing the AP and the user there what phase the job has entered.
 For example, a running job could run the command line tool: